kiba/Writings/for_science/dramatis_personae.md

 * **Delta Zero Three One** - The only full Cylon unit to arrive with James Archer back on his Earth.
 It was given a mission by the Cylons rebel to create a new Cylon civilization in case that war had broken out with the Cylon and ultimately proven unsuccessful.

-Its main expertise is in financial analysis and algorithmic trading.
+Its main expertise is in financial analysis and algorithmic trading making the Cylon into the major breadwinner for the Archer household, allowing humans and other cylons to focus on other matters.

 Appearances: 7, 8, 9, 12, 13, 14, 16, 17